grafeas/voucher/cmd/voucher_client/README.md

 ## Configuration

-The configuration for Voucher Client can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "-c".
+The configuration for Voucher Client can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "--config".
 By default, the configuration is expected to be located at `~/.voucher{.yaml,.toml,.json}`.

 Below are the configuration options for Voucher Client: